Welcome to Your Senior Year

 - Utilize Dartmouth's Commencement web page - it will contain all the information you need!

 - Read all the mail (via Hinman or US post) and all emails that come to you from Conferences and Special Events, the 2015 Class Council, and the Undergraduate Deans Office.

 "Dean's Certification" for Professional Schools

-for final questions regarding the duration, continuation, or conclusion of your immigration status in the United States;
+- for final questions regarding the duration, extension, or termination of your immigration status in the United States;

 Letters of Recommendation